trikoder/oauth2-bundle/README.md

         # Scopes that you wish to utilize in your application.
         # This should be a simple array of strings.
         scopes:               []

+        # The default role prefix for OAUTH roles that
+        # are generated from the set scopes
+        role_prefix:          'ROLE_OAUTH2_'

         # Configures different persistence methods that can be used by the bundle for saving client and token data.
         # Only one persistence method can be configured at a time.